mterzolo/zolo-data-warehouse/README.md

 4) Hook up self service analytics tools and create reports

-# TODO
-* Define items table and allocate SKU's that work across square, quickbooks, and shopify
-* Connect to quickbooks API
-* Load historical data to database
-* Create load scripts for daily refreshes of the data
-* Set up airflow to run ETL scripts
-* Define metrics / create dashboards

 ## Projects that will use this data

 ### Quittin Time